Copper

 Why does BHP mine copper?

-We believe the demand for copper will grow due to grade declines at existing copper mines, the radical urbanisation of large populations in China and India and the electrification of energy and transportation.
-Renewable energy sources, such as wind and solar, also require copper for their infrastructure.
+As we move towards a lower carbon future, copper is essential to creating the infrastructure needed for renewable energy sources, such as wind and solar.
+We also believe the demand for copper will continue to grow due to grade declines at existing copper mines, the radical urbanisation of large populations in China and India, and the ongoing electrification of energy and transportation.

 50We are extending the life of our Spence mine in Chile by 50 years.